googlesamples/unity-jar-resolver/README.md

    * Providing activation logic that selects the latest version of a plugin within a project.

-When using the Version Handler to manage `Play Services Resolver` included in `SomePlugin` and `SomeOtherPlugin`, from the prior example, version 1.2 will always be the version activated in a developer's Unity project.
+When using the Version Handler to manage `EDM4U` included in `SomePlugin` and `SomeOtherPlugin`, from the prior example, version 1.2 will always be the version activated in a developer's Unity project.

 Plugin creators are encouraged to adopt this library to ease integration for their customers.
-For more information about integrating Play Services Resolver into your own plugin, see the [Plugin Redistribution](#plugin-redistribution) section of this document.
+For more information about integrating EDM4U into your own plugin, see the [Plugin Redistribution](#plugin-redistribution) section of this document.